helios-yamet/Fitness-Station/README.md

 ## UI

-Using the five planes of UX model created by Jesse Garrett, below describes the project from concept to surface levels:
+Using the five planes of UX model created by Jesse Garrett, below describes the project from concept to surface level:

 - 1
+* Why do we create a product?
+  * To sell our fitness station goods.

+* What are our goals?
+  * Create an intuitive eccommence site for the local gym in the community, providing exercise plans, branded merchardise and accessories.

+* Who are our users?
+Who are we making the product for?
+  * The site is open to all online users, especially members of the gym.

+* What tasks will we help users solve?
+  * The site will assist users in purchasing their desired products.

+* Why will they use our solution?
+  * Saves users time from having to visit the gym to purchase goods.

 - 2
+*

 - 3